leukemia-kispi/HiChIP-Analysis/README.md

 conda update -n base -c defaults conda
 ```

-**Ensure all channels are added to conda**
+**Ensure all needed channels are added to conda**

 ```
 conda config --add channels defaults conda config --add channels conda-forge
 ```

-**Run DirectoryArchitecture.sh**
+## Setup of directory architecture and conda environments

+With conda installed we are ready to setup the directory architecture we will use for our analsysis.
+In addition we create conda environments were our software will be installed.
+This is needed as some dependecies required may need to be of a certain versions for the tools to work without conflicts.

-Clone source code of this repository into selected directory
+Clone source code of this repository into selected directory.

 ```
 cd /home/ubuntu/
 git clone https://github.com/ValdemarP267/HiChIP-Analysis.git
 ```
-Make sure whole folder has permission and run script DirectoryArchitecture.sh:
+Make sure whole folder has permission and run script DirectoryArchitecture.sh
+The script assumes work is to be saved into a mounted volume called "/mnt".

 ```
 sudo chmod 777 -R ./HiChIP-Analysis ./HiChIP-Analysis/DirectoryArchitecture.sh
 ```

-This will create all the conda environments and directory architecture for the analysis.
+To avoid memory issues, some of the pipeline steps require writing temporary files into a temp folder.
+Running the DirectoryArchitecture.sh will create this folder.
+Temporary files may take up to x3 of the space that the fastq.gz files are taking, make sure the working volume is big enough.

 ## Install Docker Engine needed for FitHiChIP tool

+Docker is a platform designed to help developers build, share, and run container applications.

 **Uninstall old versions, conflicting packages**